spatha0011/spatha_vsd-hdp/Day10/README.md

 Below image shows the output waveform of transient analysis of a CMOS inverter, illustrating rise time delay and fall time delay:

+**How to calculate rise time and fall time from the transient analysis:**

+- Output **rise time delay** = Time at 50% of rising edge − Time at 50% of falling edge
+- Output **fall time delay** = Time at 50% of falling edge − Time at 50% of rising edge

 ![Alt Text](Images/4.png)

 <a name="comparison-vtc-vs-tran"></a>